Hyon Mu-gwang: Biography

-In 1984, Hyon was promoted to deputy prime minister of the Government Administration.
+In 1984, Hyon was promoted to Vice Premier of North Korea.
 Two years later, he was appointed chairman of the National Audit Committee.
-In recognition of his contribution to rebuilding North Korea's heavy industry and developing military industry, the Pyongyang government awarded him the Order of Kim Il-sung and the title of "Hero of the Republic".
+In recognition of his contribution to rebuilding North Korea's heavy industry and developing military industry, the Pyongyang government awarded him the Order of Kim Il Sung and the title of "Hero of the Republic".
 He has also visited the Soviet Union, China and East Germany many times on behalf of North Korea.
 He died in March 1992.
 The Pyongyang government held a state funeral for him and was buried in Revolutionary Martyrs' Cemetery.